 25. The Parlour Room

-Whiskey lovers, rejoice: If you’re going for a laid-back date night, take your honey to the brand new Parlour Room, a whiskey-focused bar and restaurant in Midtown.
-With 220 seats divided among velvet booths and swanky private nooks embellished with tassel bar lamps, a wood-burning fireplace and a 1920s Italian Baroque chandelier, guests can sip on a whiskey flight and dine on an entree for two, like the tomahawk ribeye or the vegetarian lasagna.
+Whiskey lovers, rejoice: If you’re going for a laid-back date night, take your honey to the new Parlour Room, a whiskey-focused bar and restaurant in Midtown.
+With 220 seats divided among velvet booths and swanky private nooks embellished with tassel bar lamps, a wood-burning fireplace and a 1920s Italian Baroque chandelier, guests can sip on a whiskey flight and dine on an entree for two, like the tomahawk ribeye, the lobster mac n’ cheese, or the vegetarian lasagna.
 What’s not to love?

 70 W 36th St; parlourroomnyc.com